fluxninja/aperture/docs/content/reference/fluxninja.md

 ```

 FluxNinja extension enables [Aperture Cloud][] integration for Aperture Agents
-(and [self-hosted][Self-Hosting] Controllers).
-It enriches logs and
+(and [self-hosted][self-hosting] Controllers).
+It enriches logs and traces
-traces collected by Aperture and sends them to Aperture Cloud.
-This data is
+collected by Aperture and sends them to Aperture Cloud.
+This data is batched and
-batched and rolled up to optimize bandwidth usage.
-The extension also sends
+rolled up to optimize bandwidth usage.
+The extension also sends periodic
-periodic heartbeats to Aperture Cloud to track health and configuration.
+heartbeats to Aperture Cloud to track health and configuration.
+This allows you
-This allows you to monitor your policies and analyze flows in Aperture Cloud.
+to monitor your policies and analyze flows in Aperture Cloud.

 FluxNinja extension also provides the possibility to use the Aperture Cloud
 Controller.

 ## Aperture Cloud Controller {#cloud-controller}

-Without [Aperture Controller][], Aperture Agents won't be able to work.
+Without the [Aperture Controller][], Aperture Agents won't be able to work.
-While it's possible to [self-host][Self-Hosting] Aperture Controller,
+While it's possible to [self-host][self-hosting] Aperture Controller, Aperture
-Aperture Cloud Controller can be used instead.
+Cloud Controller can be used instead.

 Aperture Cloud Controller is an [Aperture Controller] hosted by Aperture Cloud.
 The Cloud Controller is available for every Aperture Cloud Organization in the